 After living in Estonia for 8 years, 5 of which must be holding a permanent residency permit, you may be eligible for naturalization.
-To become citizen, it is required an Estonian language proficiency, pass an exam of the Constitution and the Citizenship Law, a permanent legal income (€ 260 / month) and loyalty to the Estonian state.
+To become a citizen, Estonian language proficiency, passiung an exam of the Constitution and the Citizenship Law, a permanent legal income (€ 260 / month) and loyalty to the Estonian state are all required.

 Estonia does not recognize dual citizenship for naturalized citizens.
-Anyone who is granted with Estonian citizenship by naturalization must renounce its previous nationality.
+Anyone who is granted Estonian citizenship by naturalization must renounce their previous nationality.

-- Have an actual place of residence is Estonia register it in Population Register.
+- Have an actual place of residence is Estonia registered with the Population Register.

 - Have health insurance.